themesberg/flowbite-svelte/src/routes/toasts/+page.md

 ```

 <Htwo label="Extra content" />

-Use the <span class="font-mono italic">slot="extra"</span> to add some more arbitrary content in the toast.
+Use the `slot="extra` to add some more arbitrary content in the toast.

 <h3 class='text-xl w-full dark:text-white py-4'>Toast message</h3>